yinan-c/RSS-GPT/README.md

     - WORK_TOKEN: your GitHub personal access with `repo` and `workflow` scope
     - OPENAI_API_KEY: your OpenAI API key, get it from [here](https://platform.openai.com/account/api-keys)

-- Enable GitHub Actions to access Pages in repo settings
+- Enable GitHub Actions to deploy GitHub Pages in repo settings

 - Configure your RSS feeds in config.ini